 In logistics, outsourcing the work actually creates work.
 Who knew?
 But it’s a different kind of work.
 It’s the work of being a good partner – communication, collaboration, cooperation.

 When you outsource logistics, don’t enter this strategic partnership with an arms-length posture as you wait for the provider to earn your trust.
 Instead, choose your partner wisely and, once that choice is made, embrace them as part of your team.
-Invest in the relationship by providing a degree of support and information that inspires the 3PL to exceptional performance and, yes, even greatness.
+Invest in the relationship by providing a degree of support and information that inspires the best 3PLs to exceptional performance and, yes, even greatness.